Skip to content

 • Use tall, narrow prints to draw the eye up

-• Add mirrors to reflect art and create space
+• Add mirrors to reflect art and create the illusion of more space

 Remember, in small spaces, quality matters more than quantity.
 Choose pieces you love that work well together.